LarryPage/WebViewConsole/README.md

 ## License

-AutoParser is released under the MIT license.
+WebViewConsole is released under the MIT license.
 See LICENSE for details.